timtiemens/secretshare/extrastuff/resources.md

 [Shamir's "How to share a Secret"]

 No source available [which means it should not be trusted].
-Simple "share format" of NNkkFFhhhhhhhhhhh (example: 01033ED38FFE2E2F57CDE8BB) where NN is the "x"/01, kk is the "k"/03, ff are useless flags/3E, and the rest is hex encoding of the characters in this secret share.
+Simple "share format" of NNkkFFhhhhhhhhhhh (example: 01033ED38FFE2E2F57CDE8BB) where NN is the "x"/01, kk is the "k"/03, FF are useless flags (3E in the example), and the rest is hex encoding of the characters in this secret share.

 C
 ----------

 [Shamir's Secret Sharing Scheme]

-Too simple "share format" of NN-hhhhhhhhhh where NN/x is provided, but not "k"
+Too simple "share format" of NN-hhhhhhhhhh where "n" and "x" are provided, but not the required value "k" (which means this implementation was never fully tested)

 Information